 Here’s What to Put on Your Photoshoot Checklist

 Though it would seem like a challenge to plan for all those different photo sessions, you’ll find as you progress in your career that every shoot requires the same basic preparation.
-If you’re wondering what to put on your photoshoot checklist, this post should still be helpful, even if your planned photoshoot doesn’t resemble any mentioned here.
+Basically, it all starts with the right creative surroundings and a few professional tips.
+If you’re wondering what to put on your photoshoot checklist, this post should prove helpful.

 1. Check your gear’s functioning and pack backup gear

 Make a list of all the gear you need for your photoshoot, then triple-check it’s all functional before the day of your shoot.
 Have backups of everything, just in case.
-So have extra batteries, memory cards, lenses, a backup tripod, and even a backup camera on hand.
+This means having extra batteries, memory cards, lenses, a backup tripod, and even a backup camera on hand.
 Have all your gear packed together in one big bag if you can.
 It’s much harder to forget something that way.

 2. Confirm shoot location and time with your client ahead of time